PlaidCloud/plaidcloud-custom-app/README.md

 ## 3. Update the values file and Chart with your values and application information

-Helm makes available a variety of functions that can be uses to programatically generate templates.
+Helm makes available a variety of functions that can be used to programatically generate templates.

 https://helm.sh/docs/chart_template_guide/functions_and_pipelines/